João Batista (footballer, born 1975)

 João Batista Casemiro Marques (born 4 March 1975) is a former professional footballer who played the majority of his career in Turkey.

 Career

-He also played for Gaziantepspor, Galatasaray, Konyaspor in Turkey and Shakhtar Donetsk in Ukraine.
+João Batista played for Gaziantepspor, Galatasaray, Konyaspor in Turkey and Shakhtar Donetsk in Ukraine.

-Personal

-He has dual Turkish citizenship with Mertol Karatay name on his passport.

 International career

 Having not been capped by his native Brazil, Batista had the option of playing for Turkey if called up as Mehmet Aurélio.
 He was one of favourite player for Fatih Terim when he played for Galatasaray.

+Personal life

+João Batista has dual Turkish citizenship with Mertol Karatay name on his passport.